kpumuk/codecolorer/readme.txt

   Warning: array_keys() [function.array-keys]: The first argument should be an array in /home/wordpress/wp-content/plugins/codecolorer/lib/geshi.php on line 3599

 *A*.
-Remove all files from codecolorer folder and unpack an archive with plugin again (thanks to <a href="http://blog.t-l-k.com/">Anatoliy Kolesnick</a>).
+Remove all files from codecolorer folder and unpack an archive with plugin again (thanks to <a href="http://blog.t-l-k.com/">Anatoliy 'TLK' Kolesnick</a>).

 == Supported languages ==